Co-founder/Director

 Brandon Lee Alley

-Brandon Lee Alley (he/him) was born in North Carolina and now lives—heart-first—on the unceded territories of the Coast Salish Peoples (Vancouver).
-A multidisciplinary artist shaped by both curiosity and rigor, his professional journey began with Hubbard Street 2 and BODYTRAFFIC, eventually leading him to Ballet BC, where he danced for five seasons.
+Brandon Lee Alley (he/him) was born in North Carolina and now lives on the unceded territories of the Coast Salish Peoples in Vancouver.
+His professional career began with Hubbard Street 2 and BODYTRAFFIC before leading him to Ballet BC, where he danced for five seasons.

-Since then, Brandon has continued performing with Vancouver-based artists and collectives, most notably with Company 605, contributing to Sloth Canon—a layered, cross-cultural exchange with Singapore’s T.H.E.
-Dance Company, presented at the 2025 cont•act contemporary dance festival.
-Since 2022, he has toured internationally with Crystal Pite’s Kidd Pivot, performing in the award-winning productions Revisor and Assembly Hall.
+Since then, Brandon has performed with artists and companies including Out Innerspace, Company 605, Anne Plamondon, Inverso productions and Idan Cohen.
+Since 2022, he has collaborated and performed internationally with Crystal Pite’s Kidd Pivot, in the acclaimed productions Revisor and Assembly Hall.

-As an educator and joyful provocateur, Brandon has shared his practice with institutions including Modus Operandi, Richmond Academy of Dance, and Ballet Bloch, as well as through intensives such as Ballet BC’s 44 and masterclasses across the world.
+As an educator, Brandon has shared with organizations including Modus Operandi, Arts Umbrella, and Richmond Academy of Dance, as well as through intensives and international masterclasses.

 ©David Cooper